aerobless/knowledge/🍳 Cooking/☁️ Mustard Cloud Sauce.md

+A light & fluffy sauce invented by H*.
+Can be used for dipping battered meat alternatives.

+# 🌼 Ingredients

-1 tbsp of oil / butter
+- 1 tbsp of oil / butter
-1 tbsp of flour
+- 1 tbsp of flour
-1-2 dl of hot water
+- 1-2 dl of hot water
-1-2 tbsp mustard (depending on intensity of mustard) spritz of lemon juice
+- 1-2 tbsp mustard (depending on intensity of mustard)
+- spritz of lemon juice
-0.5 dl of soya cuisine
+- 0.5 dl of soya cuisine
-a handful of yeast flakes
+- a handful of yeast flakes

+# Preparation

 1. combine oil & flour a pan on high heat until it starts to “ball up”
 2. add 1dl of water and keep on stirring